 Internationally Recognized and Award Winning Research

-Over the past two years, the department of Orthopaedic Surgery at Maimonides has experienced a tremendous growth in its research efforts.
+Over the past two years, the department of Orthopedic Surgery at Maimonides has experienced a tremendous growth in its research efforts.
 Laboratory space, grant funding and dedicated personnel in addition to a renewed commitment by department leadership to expand research efforts have led to the successful completion of over 25 projects in a variety of areas.
 Several projects have been recognized and awarded by national and international societies.
 Residents in training as well as faculty are provided with necessary resources and mentoring on study design, statistical methods, data analysis, and manuscript preparation.
-Completed and ongoing projects span the gamut of orthopaedic specialties with a balance of basic science, bench, animal and clinical research.
+Completed and ongoing projects span the gamut of Orthopedic specialties with a balance of basic science, bench, animal and clinical research.

 Biomechanical Research – Finding Better Ways to Treat Your Bones

-The Maimonides Bone & Joint Center has recently acquired an Instron Mechanical Testing Machine that is being used to test a variety of Orthopaedic conditions.
+The Maimonides Bone & Joint Center has recently acquired an Instron Mechanical Testing Machine that is being used to test a variety of Orthopedic conditions.
 The testing device allows researchers at the Bone and Joint Center to find the best and strongest ways to perform their surgery.
 A fully dedicated research director has been hired to oversee the research.
 The research has been uncovering better ways to treat ankle and elbow fractures and is currently being used to find the best way to reconstruct bones after removal for cancer.

 Carpal Tunnel Syndrome